AdaCore/uwrap/documentation/language_match.rst

 A match clause is an optional section of a command.
 If not present, actions of a command are executed uncondionally.

-Actions conditioned by a match clause can be a nested block, a sequence, a pick clause, a wrap clause or a weave clause.
+Actions conditioned by a match clause can be a sequence, a pick clause, a wrap clause or a weave clause.

 A match operates a comparison with the current element under iteration.
 This element is available within the match as the standard ``self`` variable.
 The